 Coffee cups, dogs and discarded shoes have been identified as three of the most dangerous things to have in a car, and one in three motorists have had a crash or a near miss because of having these things in their car.

 Drivers in London are most at risk, with 49 per cent of Londoners quizzed admitting to having had a scrape or near miss.

 The survey found that 44 per cent of women claimed that wearing high heels behind the wheel had prevented them from using the pedals correctly.

-"The potential dangers and distractions outside of the car are well known, but as the evidence suggests, those within the car are often forgotten.
+Commenting on the research, Janet Connor, [former] Managing Director at MORE TH>N, said: "The potential dangers and distractions outside of the car are well known, but as the evidence suggests, those within the car are often forgotten.
 It’s not always possible to control what happens on the road but it’s clear that motorists can go some way in making the roads safer by paying closer attention to the hazards in their vehicles.
 By keeping pedals clear of any obstacles, securing pets safely, and keeping cars clean, drivers can help limit the potential damage caused while driving.”